 In 1992, The Interim Registry Board incorporated as a non-profit corporation named the North American Registry of Midwives, more commonly referred to as NARM.
 From 1993-1995, five Certification Task Force (CTF) meetings were held around the country, and were attended by over 150 nurse-midwives and direct-entry midwives.
 These meetings were sponsored by MANA, NARM, and the MANA Education Coalition that would become the Midwifery Education Accreditation Council (MEAC).
 The purpose of these meetings was to gather input from midwifery educators and practitioners from diverse backgrounds, geographic areas and cultures to guide the development of the certification process.
 As a result of the CTF meetings, the certification process would require two components: education and certification.
-The educational portion consisted of a specified clinical component as part of the educational evaluation, documentation of clinical skills with preceptor verification of proficiency, and a hands-on practical Skills Assessment administered by a trained Qualified Evaluator.
+The educational portion consisted of a specified clinical component as part of the educational evaluation and documentation of clinical skills with preceptor verification of proficiency.
 The certification verification was comprised of an extensive Written Examination that would be based on a Job Analysis survey that would determine the essential body of knowledge and skills necessary for safe and competent entry-level, out of hospital midwifery practice.

 The 1995 NARM Job Analysis was undertaken by NARM in conjunction with the National Assessment Institute.
 The survey instrument was developed by the participants of the Certification Task Force meetings, and included every possible midwifery skill and knowledge aspect for out-of-hospital practice.
 The survey was mailed to 3000 midwives practicing in predominately out-of-hospital settings who were identified by state midwifery organizations, midwifery magazine mailing lists, and the Midwives Alliance of North America membership list.
 This extensive survey, which took an average of 12 hours to complete, was returned by 850 midwives.
 One-third of the respondents were Certified Nurse-Midwives and two-thirds were direct-entry midwives.
-The results of this survey formed the basis for the next version of the NARM Written Examination and the development of the NARM Skills Assessment.
+The results of this survey formed the basis for the next version of the NARM Written Examination.

 In 1996, NARM contracted with Schroeder Measurement Technologies (SMT) to oversee test development for the written and the skills examinations, test administration, and the processing of the portfolio application program.
 The earlier versions of the exam (Forms A-C) had evolved from a combination of multiple choice and essay, to a total multiple choice format of 350 questions.
 Each subsequent version of the written exam has been 350 multiple-choice questions.
 The first administration of Form D of the Written Examination, developed by SMT, was in August of 1996.
 The exam has been updated every two years, per NCCA Standards, following the test blueprint identified by the Job Analysis.